 Conventional consulting approaches begin with assessments to determine your current state of affairs, judge what’s good and bad about it, give it a score, provide a long list of recommendations and then build an improvement strategy based on the outcome.
 A typical assessment can take up to a couple of weeks plus report generation time.
 Does it really add the value you might expect?

-Outside of maintenance and asset management, where a totally independent and unbiased perspective is required for strategic business decisions this approach – which assesses strengths, weaknesses, opportunities and threats to the company is highly appropriate.
-For the most part those corporate assessments are necessary to remove the blinders that executives often have as a result of being too close to the trees to see the forest.
-In the realm of physical asset management however, I suggest that a different approach actually works better if your objective is to initiate improvement activities.
+Outside of maintenance and asset management, where a totally independent and unbiased perspective is required for strategic business decisions this approach – which assesses strengths, weaknesses, opportunities, and threats to the company is highly appropriate.
+For the most part those corporate assessments are necessary to remove the blinders that executives often have as a result of all the management layers beneath them and the short term demands of financial markets.

-The conventional approach of assessing, recommending and building an improvement strategy has a major flaw when dealing with people within an organization – it often leads to feelings of animosity towards those who carried it out.
+The conventional approach of assessing, recommending, and building an improvement strategy has a major flaw when dealing with people within an organization – it often leads to feelings of animosity towards those who carried it out.
 The nature of the process requires that judgement be applied to what is observed.
 That judgement usually takes the form of “this is good” or “that is bad”.
-At the corporate level when dealing with broad external and systemic internal factors where no-one is to “blame” this works and generally doesn’t leave those feelings of animosity.
-However, within an organization, when dealing with specific aspects of it like maintenance, like MRO materials management, like purchasing, etc., we are dealing with technology, processes and people and there is always a degree of “ownership” in the status quo.
-That “ownership” is a part (but by no means all) of what makes change so difficult to implement.
+At the corporate level when dealing with broad external and systemic internal factors where no-one is to “blame” this works.
+Generally it is less prone to generating feelings of animosity.

-For example, I’ve met many materials managers who truly believe they are doing a fantastic job by keeping the dollar value of inventory levels down even though service levels (as determined by asking mechanics about their store room experiences) are poor.
-Money is saved in inventory but lost to lack of productivity on the part of the tradesmen who waste time waiting for parts that aren’t there.
+For example, I’ve met many materials managers who truly believe they are doing a fantastic job by keeping the dollar value of inventory levels down even though service levels (as determined by asking mechanics about their storeroom experiences) are poor.
+Money is saved in inventory (one of their KPIs) but lost to the lack of productivity on the part of the tradesmen who waste time waiting for parts that aren’t there.
 That’s not one of stores KPIs and even the maintenance department probably doesn’t measure it.
 I’ve also met many maintenance supervisors and trades who are proud of their ability to get parts “in spite of” the storeroom’s poor service performance.
 That leads to a lot of stores, inventory management, and supply chain problems including excessive working capital tied up in materials that few even know are there.

 Consider some training in successful practice.
 Perspectives change through observation, learning and experience.
-We take a different approach that adds more value up front, in the form of learning, while providing a safe environment for the generation and gathering improvement ideas.
+Training upfront, adds value from the outset, in the form of learning, while providing a safe environment for the generation and gathering improvement ideas.
 Rather than “observe and judge” we “teach and ask”.
-We begin with training and throughout that training we ask employees if they would use that new knowledge to change anything for the better.
+Throughout our training we ask employees how they can use that new knowledge to change what they do today for the better.

 Development of an improvement strategy from that point on, is easy.
-Use that creative energy, encourage ideas, encourage questioning of the status-quo, and then act on what you get.
+Use that creative energy, encourage ideas, encourage questioning of the status quo, and then act on what you get.

-By taking improvement ideas generated by plant employees we ensure that the transition is theirs from the outset.
-Any good change manager knows that if the ideas come from the people who must implement them, they are far more likely to work towards making it work than to give up.
+By taking improvement ideas generated by your employees we ensure that the transition is theirs from the outset.
+They own it.
+Any good change manager knows that if the ideas come from the people who must implement them, they are far more likely to make it work than to give up.
 What’s more, the ideas are based on years of their observations – they are accurate.
 No consultant, no matter how thorough, can beat that on their own.